How The Models Work

 High-Resolution Data Capture

-Rather than conducting open-ended research, Aluvial executes bounded Genotype-Conditional Validation Sprints.
-Greenhouse and growth chamber programs generate 3–4 rapid, replicated calibration cycles annually, capturing the sub-daily environmental covariates that traditional field observations often miss:22Poorter, H. et al. Pot size matters: a meta-analysis of the effects of rooting volume on plant growth.
+Greenhouse and growth chamber programs generate 3–4 replicated calibration cycles annually.
+Sub-daily environmental covariates — temperature profiles, vapor pressure deficit (VPD), photosynthetically active radiation (PAR), and soil moisture dynamics — are captured at the resolution the physiological models require.22Poorter, H. et al. Pot size matters: a meta-analysis of the effects of rooting volume on plant growth.
 Funct.
 Plant Biol.
-39, 839–850 (2012). doi.org/10.1071/FP12049
+39, 839–850 (2012). doi.org/10.1071/FP12049 Controlled nitrogen gradients and simulated stress events, including flash droughts and heat spikes, establish the environmental forcing conditions that define each calibration sprint.

 Disentangling Signal from Noise